 Desktop Sharing: The above more or less assumed nobody was

-sitting at the workstation display "far-away.east:0".
-This
+sitting at the workstation display "far-away.east:0

 is often the case: a user wants to access her workstation remotely.